fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 ```

 Now if you re-run the editor, it will automatically load the requested scene, this saves some extra clicks and only a few seconds,
-but if you multiply that by several restarts, this will give you a decent time save.
+but if you multiply that by a number of restarts, this will give you a decent time save.

 As the last preparation step, let's import all entities at the beginning, so you don't need to find them manually, add the following code
 at the beginning of the `game/src/lib.rs`: